Nate-Cheney/homelab/README.md

 The purpose of my homelab is to learn.
 It is an environment where I can try new things, make mistakes, practice debugging, and fix issues.

+## To Do

+- [ ] Add Tailscale container to RustDesk service and route traffic through a separate docker network.

 ## Overview

 Each service is managed by it's own docker-compose.yaml file in it's directory.
 These services are included in the "master" docker-compose.yaml in the root of this repo.